What do the Holmes Chapel Partnership do?

 2017 also saw the production of a walking map, “Walks around Holmes Chapel”.
 This was originally designed to suggest a few, mostly traffic-free, walks to new residents of our village.

-Note: All the maps are available free of charge from the library and businesses around the village, as well as on our website.
+Note: All the maps are available free of charge from the library and businesses around the village, as well as on our website - click here.

 After Holmes Chapel’s very successful celebration for the Queen’s Diamond Jubilee in 2012 many from our village requested ‘more Community events’.
 Holmes Chapel Partnership answered that request and in December of that year launched, what has now become an annual event, Holmes Chapel Christmas Market.

-The Co-op car park plus the use of the Scout HQ and St Luke’s Church hall is a perfect area to keep the market compact but still allows room for a musical organ, a fairground ride and, of course, Santa’s sleigh.
-Approximately forty stalls from local and farther afield businesses offer a variety of goods for sale along with food and mulled wine to sample.
+Approximately fifty stalls from local businesses offer a variety of goods for sale, along with food and mulled wine.
 There is a good presence from Holmes Chapel charity and voluntary organisations; their stalls often give an opportunity to win a prize!
 Guiding and Scouting provide very welcome refreshments in the form of a BBQ or a hot drink and cake!
 Many local businesses open their doors to join in the fun of the market.

 A warm, fun and friendly community atmosphere can certainly be experienced at Holmes Chapel Christmas Market.

 The Middlewich Road Playarea was refurbished in 2013 as a joint project with the Parish Council and Cheshire East; it was reopened to great acclaim in July 2013 by the Cheshire East Mayor (Dorothy Flude) and has been well used ever since.